Water Quality in the State of Oregon

 Oregon is located on the West Coast of the United States, it is the twenty-seventh most populous and ninth-largest state in the United States.
 Oregon is one of the most geographically diverse states in the US; you can find volcanoes, abundant bodies of water, thick evergreen, mixed forests, high deserts and semi-arid shrublands.

-Oregon is known for having plenty of water because of the major rivers that run through the state such as the Columbia, Willamette and Snake Rivers, and The Columbia River Basalt Group which was formed by ancient lava flows and contains an extensive network of aquifers under northern Oregon that help store and supply water.
+Oregon is known for having plenty of water because of the major rivers that run through the state such as the Columbia, Willamette and Snake Rivers.
+Another water source is the Columbia River Basalt Group, which was formed by ancient lava flows and contains an extensive network of aquifers under northern Oregon.
 These aquifers serve as a primary residential water source for many communities and provide irrigation for agriculture.
-The city of Portland water supply comes from two main resources - The Bull Run Watershed and the Columbia South Shore Well Field.
+The city of Portland water supply comes from two main resources - The Bull Run watershed and the Columbia South Shore well field.

 For more information on water hardness in specific cities, please see table below.

 PPM = Parts Per Million